Slipperboard/firmware/README.md

 ```bash
 make tidy
 ```
-This command fails if clang-tidy finds any issues.
+This command fails if clang-tidy reports any warnings or errors.
+The project's `.clang-tidy` configuration marks all diagnostics as errors.

 Generate a coverage report: